ozkary/sp-addin-todo/runbook.md

 - Click on Post a Message
   - Set the team name
   - Set the channel name
+    - Create a team channel and there is none and try this again
   - Set the subject and message information selecting Title, Area.Value and TaskDate from the dynamic fields
-  - Save and test the flow by adding new records and wait for the messages to show on the Teams' channel
+  - Save and test the flow by adding new records from SharePoint and wait for the messages to show on the Team channel

 ## PowerBI Dashboard
 ### Connect to the Data Source